(Great great grandfather)

 “ 'Bate the brains out of the big drum, or ye’ll not stifle the women’s cries,' said one of the sailors to the drummer..."

 However, Patrick wasn’t left entirely alone in Charleville.
 His two youngest sons, Patrick and Mathew, married locally and stayed close by, while a Rathgoggan Parish valuation, carried out after 1848, showed that he shared his home with Margaret Bearny (see below).
 The Broad Street site consisted of a house and a small garden at the rear that Patrick and Margaret rented from their landlord, Roger M’Donald, at an annual rental of £6.
 Unfortunately for our 21st century curiosity, the relationship between Patrick and Margaret isn’t known.

 Sadly, details of Patrick's later life, even when he died, aren't yet known.

-Number 12, Broad Street Charleville, County Cork, occupied in the 1850s by my great-great-great-grandfather, Patrick Quin, and Margaret Bearny.
+right: A terrace house in Broad Street Charleville, County Cork, of the type occupied in the 1850s by my great-great-great-grandfather, Patrick Quin, and Margaret Bearny.

 One house in the street was described by a local real estate agent as "A townhouse a short distance from the Main Street, with Entrance Hall, Living room, Kitchen, Bathroom with shower, with two bedrooms upstairs”.
 Presumably, in the terrace row, Patrick’s house would have been similar.